PFAS (Per- and Polyfluoroalkyl Substances) and PFOA (Perfluorooctanoic acid) Lawsuit

 Risks and Warnings

 Because of PFAS’ strong chemical bonds, it takes a significant amount of time before it degrades in the environment.
-Scientists are still currently unable to determine the amount of time when PFAS degrade in the environment.
+Scientists are still currently unable to determine the amount of time it takes for PFAS to degrade in the environment.
 As a result, these chemicals seep into the soil, air, and water, increasing the risk of exposure of residents in nearby areas.
-Exposure to PFAS pose numerous health issues ranging from short-term ailments to life-changing diseases.
+Exposure to PFAS poses numerous health issues ranging from short-term ailments to life-changing diseases.

 On April 27, 2021, the EPA (Environmental Protection Agency) created the EPA Council of PFAS which will be primarily in charge of better understanding and managing the potential risk from these chemicals.
 The agency is also responsible for moving forward and taking action based on the February 2019 EPA PFAS Action Plan, which contains current research on the complex problems experienced by the communities affected by PFAS contamination.

 The CDC Agency for Toxic Substances and Disease Registry (ATSDR) created a map to help individuals identify if their area has possible PFAS contamination.

 According to the EPA, PFAS can accumulate and stay in the human body for extremely long periods of time.
 Multiple exposures to PFAS leads to higher levels in the body, increasing the risk of developing health problems.

 Some of the potential health issues linked to PFAS exposure are the following: